RDA-PSO: A computational method to quantify the diffusive dispersal of insects: Results

 Figure \ref{fig:PSO-All-nRuns-500-nPart-36-nGens-12-kDist} shows the empirical distributions of the optimal parameter {\tt k} returned by the RDA-PSO runs, as well as associated quantile-quantile plots.
 These results suggest {\tt k} estimates are normally distributed.
 Consequently, the uncertainty on this parameter may easily be quantified by obtaining a sufficient number of estimates from the RDA-PSO method and calculating the associated mean and standard deviation.
 In turn, this information may be used to calculate the uncertainty on $D_{RDA}$, which is related to {\tt k} through equation (\ref{eq:DTrue_k}).

 We mentioned above that if {\tt p} = 0, the variable {\tt q} adjusts to compensate.
 Similarly, as {\tt s}$_{\tt e}$ decreases, larger traps are needed in order to catch the same number of mosquitoes, and vice versa.
 In other words, the optimal values of the parameters describing the capture sites are interconnected and consequently not individually identifiable.
-Further details are provided in Appendices \ref{sec:App_Hainan} and \ref{sec:App_Cairns} (see Figures \ref{fig:PSO-Hainan-pqCircvseff} and \ref{fig:surf-Cairns-PSO-pqCircvseff}).
+However, the combination of optimal parameters, {\tt q}, {\tt p}, {\tt s}$_{\tt e}$, is always associated with an optimal {\tt k} parameter that falls within the normal distribution mentioned above, leading to a reliable estimate for $D_{RDA}$.
+Further details are provided in Appendices \ref{sec:App_Hainan} and \ref{sec:App_Cairns} (see Figures \ref{fig:PSO-Hainan-pqCircvseff} and \ref{fig:surf-Cairns-PSO-pqCircvseff} for more information on the interconnectedness of trap-related parameters).